-In conjunction with any digestive system symptoms you may have, the pH of your stool is a good indicator of your digestive health.
 Your stool pH should be only slightly acidic, about 6.7 to 6.9.
-A neutral or alkaline pH (7 or higher) generally indicates poor balance between beneficial bacteria and bad bacteria; however, a very acidic pH can be negative as well, and often occurs with excessive amounts of sucrose (table sugar) or lactose (milk sugar) in the diet, as well as with conditions that cause diarrhea.
+A neutral or alkaline pH (7 or higher) generally indicates poor balance between beneficial bacteria and bad bacteria; however, a very acidic pH can be negative as well, and often occurs when too much sucrose (table sugar) or lactose (milk sugar) are consumed in the diet.
+Acidic pH levels also occur along with conditions that cause diarrhea.

-Your pH can be checked by using pH paper or with a liquid test agent called Bromthymol.
+You can check your pH by using pH paper or with a liquid test agent called Bromthymol.
 The easiest to obtain is the pH paper, which is sold in many aquarium shops, pharmacies, medical supply houses, or by chemical supply companies.
 To determine the pH of your stool, simply touch the paper to a moist sample (before it hits the water in the toilet) and compare the color change to the chart that comes with the paper.

-If the pH is not ideal, there are several foods and nutritional products that, if used correctly, can increase the growth of beneficial bacteria and help return the pH to normal.
+If your pH is not ideal, there are several foods and nutritional products that, when used correctly, can restore and/or improve gut bacteria and help return the pH to normal.
 These solutions work regardless of whether the bowel is too acidic or too alkaline.
-See my simple, natural remedies for increasing the beneficial bacteria in your digestive system.